-In December 2016, the Company received a letter from Fiocruz regarding an order from the Brazilian Ministry of Health (the "Brazilian Ministry") to purchase alfataliglicerase to treat Gaucher patients in Brazil.
-The Brazilian Ministry's order consists of a number of shipments during 2017 for a total of approximately \$24.3 million.
-Shipments are to start in mid-2017 and continue through the end of the year, in increasing volumes.
+In December 2016, the Company received a letter from Fiocruz regarding an order from the Brazilian MoH to purchase alfataliglicerase to treat Gaucher patients in Brazil.
+The Brazilian MoH's order consists of a number of shipments during 2017 for a total of approximately \$24.3 million.
+Shipments started in June 2017 and are expected to continue through the end of the year, in increasing volumes.